mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 <img src="/img/tutorial2/confirm-instantiation.png" title="Confirm contract instantiation" alt="Confirm contract instantiation" />

 Well done!
 You have now added rich query and advanced query functionality to the smart contract.
-Its now time to test the new transactions, which you can see if you connect to the 'DigiBank Gateway' and expand the list of transactions under `papercontract@0.0.2` under `mychannel` - you'll see the new query functions that you can try out shortly:
+Its now time to test the new transactions, which you can see if you connect to the 'DigiBank Gateway' and expand the list of transactions under `papercontract@0.0.2` under `mychannel` - you'll see the new query functions that you can try out shortly.

 <img src="/img/tutorial2/confirm-functions.png" title="Confirm query functions" alt="Confirm query functions" />

 ### Step 4.
-Create a new DigiBank query client app to invoke query transactions

-1. In VS Code, click on the menu option **File** ... **open Folder**, open the folder under `organization/digibank/application`, and press **Enter**.

-2. Right-click on the folder in the left pane and create a new file named `queryapp.js`.
-Then paste the contents of the *other* file named queryapp.js, which is located in the `commpaper` repo that you cloned previously (see steps in the "Summary" section of the [previous Commercial Paper tutorial](https://developer.ibm.com/tutorials/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension/#summary).

-3. Now you can fix any formatting errors if ESLint is enabled (right-click on "Fix all auto-fixable errors," and it should automatically fix any indentation issues).

-4. Press **Ctrl+S** to save the file, then click on the **Source Control** icon to commit the file, with a commit message.
-The `queryapp.js` client contains two query functions:
-  * A `queryHist` function that gets the history of a commercial paper instance
-  * A `queryOwner` function that gets the list of commercial papers owned by an organization (provided as a parameter to the query function)

-  Next, you'll create the transaction history, then run the new query client app to execute a set of queries.
-(You'll do this from a terminal window in DigiBank's application folder; it doesn't matter whether you test from MagnetoCorp or DigiBank in this example -- you should see the same data on the ledger from either application client.)

-### Step 5.
-Perform the issue, buy, and redeem transaction lifecycle to update the ledger
+Perform the issue, buy, and redeem transaction lifecycle to create data on the ledger

 Let’s create some transactions, invoked as different identities, to create a history of transactions on the ledger.
 The sequence is: